KZYYYY/JIFD/README.md

 (2)To begin training.(See the code for more details)

 ```
-If the paper is accepted, the training code will be made public immediately.
+If the paper is accepted, the training code will be updated soon.
 ```
 ### Test.
 (1)To begin testing.(See the code for more details)